-The standard loading rate shall be a constant strain rate equivalent to 1 percent strain per minute ± 0.5 percent; and
+The standard loading rate shall be a constant strain rate equivalent to 1 percent strain per minute ± 0.5 percent;

 Continue loading up to the tensile failure, as determined either by the failure of the FRP bar or by the excessive deformation of the coupling device.
 In case of the failure of the FRP bar, the coupling device can be rated satisfactory for use with the FRP bar used.
-In any case, the coupler should not fail at a load less than the minimum rated capacity.
+In any case, the coupler should not fail at a load less than the minimum rated capacity;

-The failed coupler should be visually assessed for deformations of the thread.
+The failed coupler should be visually assessed for deformations of the thread; and